Want the latest Car Deals before everyone else?

 There may be an additional local tax rate as well, which can go as high as 6.125% or as low as 0.5%.
 However, the average local tax rate is 2.796%, making the average total tax rate in Missouri 7.021%.

-We have seen instances that Missouri can only charge a maximum of $725 in taxes, but we could not verify it through Missouri's DMV site.
+We have seen instances in which Missouri can only charge a maximum of $725 in taxes, but we could not verify it through Missouri's DMV site.
 It might be worth bringing up at the dealership but plan on paying more than the quoted $725 figure in taxes.

 You can calculate the Missouri sales tax on a car by multiplying the vehicle's purchase price by the Missouri state sales tax rate of 4.225%.